Edward Gierek: Katowice industrial district leader

-In March 1957, in addition to his Central Committee duties, Gierek became the first secretary of the Katowice Voivodeship PZPR organization, a job he kept until 1970.
-He created a personal power base in the Katowice region and became the nationally recognized leader of the young technocrat faction of the party.
-On the one hand Gierek was regarded as a pragmatic, non-ideological and economic progress-oriented manager, on the other he was known for his servile attitude toward the Soviet leaders, for whom he was a source of information concerning the PZPR and its personalities.
+In March 1957, in addition to his Central Committee duties, Gierek became the first secretary of the Katowice Voivodeship PZPR organisation, a job he kept until 1970.
+He created a personal power base in the Katowice region and became the nationally recognised leader of the young technocrat faction of the party.
+On the one hand, Gierek was regarded as a pragmatic, non-ideological and economic progress-oriented manager; on the other, he was known for his servile attitude toward the Soviet leaders, for whom he was a source of information concerning the PZPR and its personalities.
 Both the industrial supremacy of Gierek's well-run Upper Silesia territory and the special relationship with the Soviets he cultivated made many believe that Gierek was a likely successor to Gomułka.

 The Warsaw University law professor Mieczysław Maneli, who had known Gierek since 1960, wrote about him in 1971: "Edward Gierek is an old‐fashioned Communist, but without fanaticism or zealousness.
-His Marxism is encumbered by few dogmas.
+His Marxism is encumbered by a few dogmas.
 It is almost pragmatic.
-He believes profoundly in the leading role that history conferred upon Communist parties and lives by the maxim that a government should be strong and rule unshakably...Gierek's party nickname was 'Tshombe,' and Silesia was the 'Polish Katanga.'
-There he operated almost as a sovereign prince, a talented organizer with a real gift for finding efficient and loyal henchmen.
+He believes profoundly in the leading role that history conferred upon Communist parties and lives by the maxim that a government should be strong and rule unshakably [...]
+Gierek's party nickname was "Tshombe", and Silesia was the "Polish Katanga".
+There, he operated almost as a sovereign prince, a talented organiser with a real gift for finding efficient and loyal henchmen.
 All professions were represented in his court: engineers, economists, professors, writers, party apparatchiks and security agents".

 Gierek may have tried to make his move during the 1968 Polish political crisis.
-Soon after the student rally on 8 March in Warsaw, on 14 March in Katowice he led a mass gathering of 100,000 party members from the entire province.
+Soon after the student rally on 8 March in Warsaw, on 14 March in Katowice, he led a mass gathering of 100,000 party members from the entire province.
 He was the first Politburo member to speak publicly on the issue of the protests then taking place and later claimed that his motivation was to demonstrate support for Gomułka's rule, threatened by Mieczysław Moczar's intra-party conspiring.
 Gierek used strong language to condemn the purported "enemies of People's Poland" who were "disturbing the peaceful Silesian water".
-He showered them with propaganda epithets and alluded to their bones being crushed if they persevered in their attempts to turn the "nation" away from its "chosen course."
+He showered them with propaganda epithets and alluded to their bones being crushed if they persevered in their attempts to turn the "nation" away from its "chosen course".
 Gierek was supposedly embarrassed when participants at the party conference in Warsaw on 19 March shouted his name along with that of Gomułka, as an expression of support.
 The 1968 events strengthened Gierek's position, also in the eyes of his sponsors in Moscow.